 Always remember to find the reciprocal of 1/RT to get RT.

 2. Mixing Up the Addition of Capacitors With the Addition of Resistors

-This is one of the concepts that takes a while to sink in for every beginner studying about electricity.
+This is one of the concepts that take a while to sink in for every beginner studying electricity.
 Please take note of the following equations

 Adding capacitors in parallel: CT = C1 + C2 + C3 +........

 Adding capacitors in series: 1/CT = 1/C1 + 1/C2 + 1/C3 +............

 Adding resistors in series: RT = R1 + R2 + R3 +........

 Adding resistors in parallel: 1/RT = 1/R1 + 1/R2 + 1/R3 +.......

 Hence the procedure for the addition of capacitors in parallel is the same as the procedure for the addition of resistors in series.
 Also, the procedure for the addition of capacitors in series is the same as the procedure for the addition of resistors in parallel.
 This can be really confusing at first but with time you would get used to it.
 So let's look at the common mistake students make with the addition of capacitors by analyzing this question.